Rapidly moving to renewable energy and engaging suppliers to address the risks posed by climate change

 - Across our Western European & Australian operations, 100% of the electricity we use is renewable.

-- Our facility in Taloja, India was our first manufacturing site to install solar panels, which are already delivering 10% of the operations’ power needs.
+- Our facility in Taloja, India was our first manufacturing site to install solar panels, which delivers 8% of the operation’s electric power needs.

-- Our Enstek, Malaysia facility completed an on-site solar installation in 2019.
-We are also proceeding with plans for solar installations in our facilities in Sri City, India; Rayong, Thailand; and Valls, Spain.
+- Our facilities in Enstek, Malaysia, Mexicali, Mexico, completed on-site solar panel installations in 2019 and 2020; these panels currently deliver 6% and 5% of their electric power needs, respectively.
+We are also proceeding with plans for solar installations in our facilities in Rayong, Thailand; Springs, South Africa; and Valls, Spain.

-- In North America, we’re purchasing renewable electricity in multiple facilities (Grand Rapids and Wyoming Michigan; San Jose, California, and Blue Anchor, New Jersey), as well as in our offices in Elmhurst and Minooka, Illinois, and Lewisville, Texas.
+- In North America, we’re purchasing renewable electricity in multiple facilities (Grand Rapids and Wyoming, Michigan; San Jose, California; and Blue Anchor, New Jersey), as well as in our offices in Elmhurst and Minooka, Illinois, and Lewisville, Texas.
 Our Kashi office in Solana Beach, California also has on-site solar panels to support their energy use.
-Additionally, we’re exploring renewable electricity options such as Virtual Power Purchase Agreements to increase our use of renewable electricity.
+In 2021, the company signed a long-term wind energy virtual power purchase agreement in North America with Enel Green Power for approximately 360 gigawatt hours (GWh) of wind electricity annually, which is equal to 50% of the volume of electricity used across Kellogg's North American manufacturing facilities.

 We’re also reducing the energy we use by investing in infrastructure, training and system enhancements.
 For example: